-- 1. Unauthorized entry into a file to use, read, or change the contents, or for any other purpose - 2.
-Unauthorized transfer of a file - 3.
-Unauthorized use of another individual's identification or password - 4.
-Use of computing facilities and resources to interfere with the work of another student, faculty member, or college official - 5.
-Use of computing facilities and resources to send obscene or abusive messages - 6.
-Use of computing facilities and resources to interfere with the normal operation of the College computing system originating from an on-campus or off-campus source
+- a.
+Unauthorized entry into a file to use, read, or change the contents, or for any other purpose - b.
+Unauthorized transfer of a file - c.
+Unauthorized use of another individual's identification or password

-7. Use of computing facilities and resources in violation of copyright laws
+- d.
+Use of computing facilities and resources to interfere with the work of another student, faculty member, or college official - e.
+Use of computing facilities and resources to send obscene or abusive messages - f.
+Use of computing facilities and resources to interfere with the normal operation of the College computing system originating from an on-campus or off-c ampus source - g.
+Use of computing facilities and resources in violation of copyright laws

-Article III.
+Article IV.
 THE VIOLENCE AGAINST WOMEN ACT, SEXUAL MISCONDUCT, HARASSMENT, DISCRIMINATION

 - A. Discrimination Intentional or unintentional act that treats an individual or group in an adverse manner based on a protected category.
 Protected categories include, but are not limited to; race, color, religion, gender, sexual orientation, national origin, ancestry, disability, genetic information, age, military status or identity as a disabled veteran or veteran of the Vietnam era, recently separated veteran or other protected veteran. - B. Gender Identity Regardless of an individual's actual or perceived sexual orientation, discrimination and harassment based on a person's gender identity or non- conformity to stereotypes associated with a particular gender is prohibited.
-This includes discrimination based on an individual's transgender identity. - C. Harassment Includes intimidation, ridicule or insults that are sufficiently severe, pervasive or persistent as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by the college; creates an intimidating, hostile or offensive working and/or learning environment; or otherwise adversely affects an individual's work or learning opportunities and is based on an individual's race, color, religion, national origin, ancestry, disability, genetic information, age, military status, identity as a disabled veteran or veteran of the Vietnam era, recently separated veteran or other protected veteran. - D. Gender/Sexual Harassment A form of unlawful gender discrimination defined as unfavorable or unwelcome treatment, made without consent and based on a person's gender or sex, determined by the reasonable person's standard to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an education program or academic activity by creating an intimidating.
+This includes discrimination based on an individual's transgender identity. - C. Harassment Includes intimidation, ridicule or insults that are sufficiently severe, pervasive or persistent as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by the college; creates an intimidating, hostile or offensive working and/or learning environment; or otherwise adversely affects an individual's work or learning opportunities and is based on an individual's race, color, religion, national origin, ancestry, disability, genetic information, age, military status, identity as a disabled veteran or veteran of the Vietnam era, recently separated veteran or other protected veteran.

-hostile or offensive working, academic or college environment.
+D. Gender/Sexual Harassment - A form of unlawful gender discrimination defined as unfavorable or unwelcome treatment, made without consent and based on a person's gender or sex, that is severe or pervasive and has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creates an intimidating, hostile or offensive working, academic or college environment.
 Sexual harassment includes but is not limited to: